Research / Product strategy / UX/UI Design / AI-assisted process

 7. Design

 FitMatch's visual language has one job: make the user feel certain.
-Every design decision, color, type, spacing, was made to reduce hesitation and communicate precision.
+Every decision (color, type, spacing) was made to reduce hesitation and communicate precision.

-The primary color is a saturated violet (#6B21D6).
-In a market dominated by neutral, retailer-safe palettes, violet signals that FitMatch belongs to the user, not the store.
+The primary color is a saturated violet.
+In a market dominated by neutral, retailer-safe palettes, violet signals that FitMatch belongs to the user.
 It's the color of the recommendation, the moment of confidence.

-The recommendation card is the most important component in the product.
-It carries the size, the confidence level and the two data sources, personal history and community, in a single glance.
-Everything else in the system exists to support that moment.
+The component system is built around one core moment: the size recommendation.
+The recommendation card carries the size, the brand and the confidence level in a single glance.
+Everything else exists to support that moment.

 8. Prototyping

-Three flows that cover the full user cycle (Scope)
+Two flows that cover the full user cycle

-The prototype covers the 3 core flows defined during the product strategy phase.
-Together they complete a full cycle: a new user sets up their profile, gets a recommendation while browsing, and adds a size manually when needed.
+Together, these two prototypes complete a full cycle: a new user creates their profile, receives a recommendation while browsing, and manually adds a size when necessary.

-The user connects their email, the app imports their purchase history automatically, and they review and confirm the detected purchases.
+The user registers, connects their email, FitMatch imports their purchase history automatically, and reviews and confirms detected purchases.

 The qualitative review turns onboarding into the first step toward building a personalized engine.